A big night for HMRC’s Customer Insight Platform team at the UKIT awards!

 - Used their wealth of experience to find patterns in the data, whilst reflecting on lessons learned from previous efforts.

-- Were empowered by leadership to respond rapidly to the changing landscape, which allowed them to delight colleagues with the speed by which new services were spun up.
+- Were empowered by leadership to respond rapidly to the changing landscape

 - Exercised their professional discipline and creative freedom to meet their users’ needs.